E-MAIL Tony@lathes.co.uk

 Engaging backgear on the Model 101 Atlas 6" lathe.
 At first sight there is no obvious way of releasing the large V pulley from its embrace with the spindle.
 The secret is the "external locking ring" on the end of the pulley; this is simply pulled outwards to uncouple it from the shaft and the backgear lever then operated as usual to mesh the respective gears.

-Neat (if slow to remove and replace) changewheel and headstock drive-belt cover.
+Neat and secure (if slow to remove and replace) changewheel and headstock drive-belt cover.

-Rear view of the headstock.
+Rear view of the very short headstock.
 The aluminium handwheel was used to adjust the tension of the jockey pulley.

 To tension the belt, in the absence of any means of moving the motor, a simple adjustable jockey pulley (top left-hand corner of the picture) sliding on a stud, was fitted above the belt run.
 Unfortunately this "modern" method of engineering a headstock drive had the effect of reducing the number of spindle speeds from 16 to 8 but with a still-respectable range of 55 to 2300 rpm with the maker's recommended 1/3 hp 1725 rpm 60 cycle motor.